Preparing The Grounds To Appeal Your Deportation Order

-How To Prepare The Grounds For Appels
+How To Prepare The Grounds For Appeals

-Pay Your EOIR-26 Fee As Soon As Possible
+Pay Your EOIR-26 Fee

 Provide Facts That Prove The Legal Basis For Your Appeal

-If you resided in the US legally as a green card holder, make sure to provide evidence of your right to live in the United States.
+You may cite specific immigration laws the judge failed to follow in your appeal.
+You may also mention brand new laws that the immigration judge should have taken into account.
+If you reside in the US legally as a green card holder, make sure to provide evidence of your right to live in the United States.

 Prepare A Written Brief

 It’s ideal to prepare a written brief that proves that the judge was in error.
 You are not required to send your written brief with your EOIR-26 form.
 You can instead send it to the BIA once they have gotten back to you with a scheduled date.
 Again, an immigration attorney is worth their weight in gold to support your case.

 Prepare Grounds Of Appeal To The Federal Circuit

 You may appeal with the Federal Circuit if the Board of Immigration Appeals rejects your request.
 The Federal Circuit has the power to overturn decisions of the immigration court and the BIA.

 When doing so, you need to file a Motion for Extension of Time.
 This is so that you will not be prematurely deported.
 Remember, there is no guarantee that you’ll be permitted to remain in the country without filing for it.